Central square of Kiev, Ukraine.

 Administrative divisions: 24 oblasti (singular - oblast'), 1 autonomous republic (avtomnaya respublika), and 2 municipalities (mista, singular - misto) with oblast status.

-Total area: 603,700 km˛, the second-largest country in Europe.
+Total area: 603,700 km², the second-largest country in Europe.
+Coastline: 2,782 km.

 Terrain: most of Ukraine consists of fertile plains (steppes) and plateaus, mountains being found only in the west (the Carpathians), and in the Crimean Peninsula in the extreme south.
 Highest point: Hora Hoverla 2,061 m.

 Climate: temperate continental; Mediterranean only on the southern Crimean coast; precipitation disproportionately distributed, highest in west and north, lesser in east and southeast; winters vary from cool along the Black Sea to cold farther inland; summers are warm across the greater part of the country, hot in the south.